brian1917/workload-identifier/README.md

 1. Identify and label potential unmanaged workloads.
 2. Verify or recommend labels for existing managed and unmanaged workloads.

-The output should be reviewed and then re-run with the `-g` or `-i` flag to create CSVs used to import to the PCE.

 ## Usage
 `workload-identifier -h`
 ```